 7. Eat fatty fish or take Omega 3s

-Omega 3s are a great supplement to add to your routine because of their anti-inflammatory properties.
-Taking this on a regular basis (or supplementing with fatty fish like salmon) may help alleviate your symptoms.
+Omega-3s are a great supplement to add to your routine because of their anti-inflammatory properties.
+Taking this regularly (or supplementing with fatty fish like salmon) may help alleviate your symptoms.

 8. Find ways to reduce stress